-'''

-class tkp.db.orm.DBObject (data=None, database=None, id=None)

-Generic mini-ORM object
+class tkp.db.orm.DBObject (data=None, database=None, id=None) Generic mini-ORM object init takes care of setting the id, the supplied data dictionary and the connection to the database.

-'''

 Derived objects will need to implement init, which for practical reasons is split up in init and init__data: the latter is called at the end init, so a derived init would have super(Derived, self).init() at the start and super(Derived, self).init__data() at the end.